 These are low maintenance plants usually needing just a single trim in early to mid-summer, and maybe another light trim later on to tidy up any wayward stems.

 Planting density is a matter of choice, as a guide we recommend 4-6 plants per metre for smaller 9cm plants and 3-5 per metre for the larger plants in 2 litre pots.
-We offer generous quantity discounts and delivery is free on all orders over £50 (ex VAT).
-If you need a lot of plants you may like to consider our pack and pallet deals, with discounts of up to 20%, and still with free delivery.
+See our guide on How to Plant a Hedge for more detailed information.

 Please do give our sales team a call on 01580 765600 if you have any questions about Japanese Holly of any other hedging species, they will be pleased to help.